-Carmita Vaughan joined CURE: Citizens United for Research in Epilepsy as Chief Executive Officer in 2010.
+Carmita Semaan joined CURE: Citizens United for Research in Epilepsy as Chief Executive Officer in 2010.
 She has described her position with CURE as, “an amazing calling as well as a critically important opportunity.”
-Vaughan, whose mother passed away in 2001 after suffering seizures, has been charged with leading CURE in an exciting new phase of growth and development.
+Semaan, whose mother passed away in 2001 after suffering seizures, has been charged with leading CURE in an exciting new phase of growth and development.

-Before her transition into the non-profit sector, Vaughan served in global marketing, strategic planning, and engineering/operations management roles in several Fortune 500 companies, including Procter and Gamble and Danaher Corporation.
+Before her transition into the non-profit sector, Semaan served in global marketing, strategic planning, and engineering/operations management roles in several Fortune 500 companies, including Procter and Gamble and Danaher Corporation.

 Semaan holds a Master’s in Business Administration from Northwestern University’s Kellogg School of Management, and received her undergraduate degree in Chemical Engineering from the University of Michigan.
 She has been recognized as a 2009 Leadership Greater Chicago Fellow and a 2010 Aspen/NewSchools Entrepreneurial Leaders for Public Education Fellow.